Death of Frederick John White: Treatment and death

 White whistled on his entry into the hospital, where the blood was sponged from his still-bleeding back by an orderly and another patient.
 White was not seen by a doctor for another 90 minutes when Warren, accompanied by Whyte, visited.
 Neither officer spoke with White or examined his back.
 Warren returned at 10 pm to examine White's back which was wounded in an area around 6 in in height and 4–5 in in width between his shoulder blades.
 White's pulse was not taken on the first day.

 White's back was washed with lukewarm water and treated with a cetaceous ointment and basic lead acetate.
 Warren placed him on a restricted diet of 0.25 lb of potatoes and 0.75 lb of bread per day until 9 July when he was placed on a "half diet" of 1 lb of bread, 0.5 lb of meat, 1 imppt of soup and 2 imppt of tea.
 White could not eat his full allowance after 5 July, eating, for example, just one potato on 6 July.
 During his time in hospital White complained that he had not been in a fit state to be flogged owing to an existing chest complaint.

 The skin on White's back healed quickly though from early July his condition deteriorated.
 White complained of pain in his right side and by 6 July was bed-ridden.
 On 9 July White's back and chest, which had broken out in boils, was treated with a mustard plaster.
 On 11 July White lost sensation in his extremities and had difficulty passing urine.
 His back was inflamed and his skin was cold and moist.
-First Class Staff Surgeon John Hall was called to attend White on the order of Sir James McGrigor.
+First Class Staff Surgeon John Hall was called to attend White on the order of Sir James McGrigor, Director-General of the army's Medical Department.
 He attended but found it was too late to intervene and White died in his presence at 8.30 pm.